Posted in In the News, Personal Injury, Product Liability on September 17, 2019

 Another serious vaping danger that has caused injuries and deaths is exploding e-cigarettes.
 E-cigarettes and vaporizers may overheat, spark, catch on fire or explode due to defective lithium-ion batteries.
 Defective e-cigarette batteries have caused several house fires, burn injuries, amputations, eye injuries and other traumatic injuries in the U.S. Two people have died in suspected exploding e-cigarette accidents so far.

 E-cigarette companies are evading liability for these incidents by placing the blame with the manufacturer of the batteries.
-Injured victims may have grounds for product liability claims after e-cigarette fires or explosions.
-Product liability lawsuits may reimburse victims for their medical bills, pain and suffering, scarring, disfigurement, disabilities, lost quality of life, lost income and other damages.
-Our lawyers have recovered millions of dollars in damages for our injury clients, contact us today for a free case evaluation.
+Injured victims may have grounds for product liability claims after e-cigarette fires or explosions, these lawsuits may reimburse victims for their medical bills, pain and suffering, scarring, disfigurement, disabilities, lost quality of life, lost income and other damages.
+Our San Antonio product liability lawyers have recovered millions of dollars in damages for our injury clients, contact us today for a free case evaluation.